bukolajayi/DPC_product/README.md

 Docker as containerization tool;

-Kubernetes as container orchestration tool.
+Kubernetes as container orchestration tool